 Luxury brands are beginning to adopt the metaverse, but there is not yet widespread adoption in more accessible price points.
-However, it is important to remain open-minded about technology adoption and experiment, pilot, and adopt quickly when these technologies become more relevant.
+However, it is vital to remain open-minded about technology adoption and experiment, pilot, and adopt quickly when these technologies become more relevant.

 Retailers today follow the idea of “adopt fast, test, stress, trial, and move on”.
 The critical thing is to ensure that the use case that tech companies are solving for does not require highly complex change management upfront.
 Retailers that are more tech-oriented have a different digital team, not the enterprise tech team, which is business-focused tech and not transaction-focused tech.